cims-bioko/cims-prints/README.md

-# OpenANDID
+# CIMS Prints

-FOSS Biometric Identification Tools for Android; primarily geared towards global health applications.

-Copyright (c) 2012-2016, Shawn Sarwar and contributors.
-All rights reserved.

-OpenANDID was created by Biometrac LLC [Shawn Sarwar, Trisha Finnegan, Heath Gross] as proprietary software under the name BiometracCore.
-OpenANDID is now available under a GPLv3 License.
-Any linked libraries may contain their own licenses.
+Application to support biometric identification requirements for Medical Care Development International's campaign information management system for their Bioko Island campaigns (CIMS Bioko).

+It is a blatant fork of OpenANDID cleaned up a bit and fixed for slightly older versions of Android.
+Notably, the fork removes support for VaxTrac and limits it focus to use with CommCare and ODK Collect.
+Also, the Bozorth binaries and libraries have been removed.

 # Requirements:

   Scanning:
     Lumidigm Mercury 301-00 scanner is the only one supported.
 New scanners can be integrated by subclassing Scanner and providing usb instructions.
 USB Host mode is required of the Android Device.
 Android 4.4+ is supported.

   Matching:
     OpenANDID Engine is a fork of SourceAFIS, optimized for android.
 Templates sent via intent must be in ISO format.
-    NBIS Bozorth3 is also included in the package in /assets as a binary, but no examples are currently included.

 # Current API for calls via Intent:

-  Once installed, you can communicate with ANDID via intent.
+  Once installed, you can communicate with the application via Intents.
 You must always include a unique sessionID with each intent call.
 We use this to deal with duplicate intent calls.

   com.openandid.core.SCAN

       call multiple scans with a single intent.
 Starting with 0 index add a "_n" to the end of each key to group them together into screens of two scans.

     InputKeys: